janwilmake/monoflare/README.md

 # Monoflare - The Monorepo for Cloudflare Microservices

+> [!IMPORTANT]
+> This is currently just a WIP and isn't functional yet

 Problem: serverless and workers are great but require too much config to spin up a domain somewhere.

 Main idea: a compiler that turns a single file to a folder with that file and all configurations needed to deploy a website/api on cloudflare.